ivanmanan/jumblexplore/README.md

 └── styles.css<br/>

 ### Needed Installments
-* Map coordinates should be saved per user
+* Configure raspberry pi with the default script to host the project when it gets turned on
+* Must refactor queries to all do JOIN queries
 * Registration -- user accounts must have their passwords hashed;
-  must prevent having duplicate usernames and emails registered
+  must flash messages if registering duplicate usernames and emails
 * Be able to search for user by username
-* Generate paths between each destination sorted by time
+* Generate paths/lines between each destination sorted by date
 * Install web security features e.g. Prevent SQL injections on sign in forms
 * Install user settings -- Change passwords and be able to delete